2022–23 FC Ararat-Armenia season

-The 2022–23 season is FC Ararat-Armenia's 5th season in Armenian Premier League, whilst they will also play in the Armenian Cup and where knocked out of the 2022–UEFA Europa Conference League by Paide Linnameeskond.
+The 2022–23 season was FC Ararat-Armenia's 5th season in Armenian Premier League, where they finished the season in third position.
+Ararat-Armenia also entered the Armenian Cup, reaching the Quarterfinals before being defeated by eventual champions Urartu.
+In European competition, Ararat-Armenia where knocked out of the 2022–UEFA Europa Conference League by Paide Linnameeskond.

 Season events

 On 8 June, Ararat-Armenia announced the signing of Gevorg Ghazaryan from Pyunik, with Arman Hovhannisyan joining the following day, also from Pyunik, and Vsevolod Ermakov signing from Ararat Yerevan on 10 June.